Legal Studies

 Upon completion of this course, the student will be able to:

-- identify appropriate resources for various legal research questions.
+- locate and use appropriate resources for various legal research questions and tasks.

-- synthesize the information provided in legal resources into a useful summary for the use by an attorney.
+- synthesize the information provided in legal resources into useful summaries or case briefs.

-- utilize a variety of computer resources to aid the research process.
+- utilize computer resources to aid the research process.

 LA 321 Legal Writing